cavanes1/ColTools/README.md

 ### geomkick.py
 Takes an input file of internal coordinates and makes copies of a chosen directory with the geometry replaced with those in the input file.
 The last line of the input file must be "END".

-## Surfgen tools

-### surfextractor.pl
-Extracts the necessary data for Surfgen.

-### points.py
-Identifies quasidegeneracies from energy.all to generate points.in.
-Designed with SurfgenBound 2023 in mind.

-### surfcurve.py
-Given two points, this generates geom.all with linear synchronous transit points and calculates a curve plot using dat.x.

-### autosort.py
-Reorders the geometries used by Surfgen according to either an input list of names or automatically by absolute energy error.
-After running, one must replace names.all with names.new and run points.py.

-### enerr.py
-Perform error analysis on the Hd surface.

-### gf.py
-Prepares the necessary data in order to perform a vibrational calculation using gf.x.
-This can be used with ab initio data as well.

-### ripgf.py
-If using ab intio data with gf.py, this program is used to calculate the Hessian after the ab intio data has finished calculating.